Number of Amazon Sellers

-No. of Sellers indicates the total no of FBA and FBM sellers tagged into the same ASIN.
+No. of Sellers indicates the total no of FBA and FBM sellers tagged onto the same product listing.

-Often Amazon Sellers face a common problem, hijackers creeping into private label product listings.
-They undercut your price just enough to steal the buy box from you.
+Often Amazon Sellers face a common problem, hijackers creeping onto private label products.
+They undercut the original price just enough to steal the buy box.

-- If you are in the product research phase and is exploring the product to start selling it on Amazon, the number of sellers can be a good idea into the competition and the fight you’ll face to win the buy box.
-A product sold by many sellers may face difficulty to win the buy box is also equally greater.
+- If you are in the product research phase and exploring retail arbitrage to start selling on Amazon, the number of sellers can give a good idea of the competition and the fight you’ll face to win the buy box.

-- If you are tracking your Amazon product, keeping a track of the number of sellers can help you keep stay aware of hijackers creeping your listing, eating your profits and sales.
+- If you are monitoring your Amazon product for hijackers, make sure you set up the hijacker alert in your Profit Dashboard, and also keeping track of the number of sellers can help you stay wary of hijackers creeping your listing, sharing your profits and sales.
 Learn how to prevent hijackers steal your Amazon profits with this blog post.

-In the snapshot above you observe there are 4 categories of sellers; Amazon New, Amazon Old, Merchant New, Merchant Old.
-New and Old represent the product condition.
+In the picture above, there are 4 categories of sellers; Amazon New, Amazon Used, Merchant New, Merchant Used.
+New and Used represent the product condition.

-3 Amazon FBA sellers who deliver new unused product to shoppers
+- 2 Amazon FBA sellers who deliver a new unused product to shoppers

-4 Merchant Fulfilled Sellers who sell the new product
+- 2 Merchant Fulfilled Sellers who sell a new product

-7 Merchant Fulfilled Sellers who sell an already used version of the product
+- 0 Merchant Fulfilled Sellers who sell a used product

 Let us understand what ‘New’ and ‘Old’ means